jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.44 Viewshed

-Identifies the viewshed for a point or set of points.
+Identifies the viewshed for a point or set of points..

 *Parameters*: